theoffricial/pmac/docs/workspace.md

   $ pmac workspace delete [-r] [-l]

 FLAGS
-  -l, --local-only   Removes workspace only from .pmac, keeps workspace in your PM account (remote) -r, --remote-only  Removes workspace only from your PM account, keeps workspace in .pmac (repository)
+  -l, --pmac-only  Removes workspace only from .pmac, keeps workspace in your PM account (remote) -r, --pm-only    Removes workspace only from your PM account, keeps workspace in .pmac (repository)

 DESCRIPTION
   Deletes PM workspace, default: removes workspace from both .pmac (repository) and PM account (remote).